-No RSA will be impacted by this project.
 An RSA is defined as the surface surrounding the runway prepared or suitable for reducing the risk of damage to airplanes in the event of an undershoot, overshoot, or excursion from the runway.
 No equipment will operate within these limits when the runway is open.
 Exceptions to these construction limitations may occur only with the permission of the Engineer and Airport Operations and after the proper NOTAM has been issued.
 See Section 5 of this CSPP for details regarding vehicle and personnel movement within safety areas and material stockpiling restrictions.
 See Section 16 of this CSPP for details regarding the hazard marking and lighting devices used to identify open excavations.
-Construction activities within the existing RSA are subject to the following conditions:
+No construction activities within the existing RSA are permitted.